spacepy/examples/SpacePy - Cusp energetic particles.md

 ```

 ### Science question
-This figure provides context for the science question: what are the potential sources and effects of energetic particles observed in the cusp, particularly in the deep magnetic depressions associated with the entry of solar wind plasma?
+This figure provides context for the science question: what are the potential sources and effects of energetic particles observed in the cusp (Cusp Energetic Particles, CEPs), particularly in the deep magnetic depressions associated with the entry of solar wind plasma?
 Three mechanisms were proposed:

  1. Local acceleration of ions in the cusp, potentially resulting in escape and contribution to ring current populations.
  2. Acceleration of ions in the tail during substorm dipolarizations followed by drift to the dayside.